anaconda121/NeuraHealth/nlp_annotator-dev/README.md

 python manage.py shell
 > %run load_data/load_data.py
 ```
 At this time, it is advisable to delete all existing data in the database before replacing with new data.
-Duplicate records (by `PatientID`) will not be updated.
+Duplicate records (by `NATPatientID`) will not be updated.

 To delete all data in the database:
 ```python